-Young began his work with Halprin after his return from the 1959 Darmstadt summer session, where he participated in Stockhausen's Advanced Composition seminar and had his first sustained encounter with Cage's aleatory and indeterminate work-in part through the presence of the pianist David Tudor, who subsequently performed several of Young's compositions.58 Only twenty-four, Young's musical preparation had been quite compressed.
-With a background in jazz and an attachment to the "static" structures of medieval chant and Indian classical music, he had studied Webern's work with Leonard Stein (Schoenberg's former assistant and later director of the Schoenberg Institute), and composed serial pieces as an undergraduate in Los Angeles; before starting graduate study in music at UC Berkeley, Young composed Trio for Strings (1958), which employed long tones and concurrent harmonies to an almost total suppression of melody.
-Thus even before moving to New York City in October of 1960 to attend Richard Maxfield's class at the New School, Young had encountered a complex of models quite similar to those documented in Brecht's notebooks.
+Young began his work with Halprin after his return from the 1959 Darmstadt summer session, where he participated in Stockhausen's Advanced Composition seminar and had his first sustained encounter with Cage's aleatory and indeterminate work-in part through the presence of the pianist David Tudor, who would subsequently perform several of Young's compositions.58 Only twenty-four, Young's musical preparation had been quite compressed.
+With a background in jazz and an attachment to the "static" structures of medieval chant and Indian classical music, he had studied Webern's work with Leonard Stein (Schoenberg's former assistant, and later director of the Schoenberg Institute), and composed serial pieces as an undergraduate in Los Angeles; before starting graduate study in music at UC Berkeley, Young composed "Trio for Strings" (1958), which employed long tones and concurrent harmonies to an almost total suppression of melody.
+Thus, even before moving to New York City in October of 1960 to attend Richard Maxfield's class at the New School, Young had encountered a complex of models quite similar to those documented in Brecht's notebooks.

-In May 1960 Young began to compose the short "word pieces" published in An Anthology.
-Although these texts were circulated informally, Flynt suggests that they "crystallized a new genre" of quickly proliferating language works.59 In their near inaudibility, dispersion, and apparent whimsy, Young's earliest text pieces most clearly reflect Cage's impact: Composition 1960 #2 begins "Build a fire in front of the audience"; Composition 1960 #5 proposes "Turn a butterfly (or any number of butterflies) loose in the performance area."
-In a 1966 interview, however, Young is at pains to differentiate his project from Cage's practice:
+In May of 1960, Young began to compose the short "word pieces" published in An Anthology.
+Although these texts were circulated informally, Flynt suggests that they "crystallized a new genre" of quickly proliferating language works.59 In their near inaudibility, dispersion, and apparent whimsy, Young's earliest text